guardian/frontend/docs/03-dev-how-tos/01-ab-testing.md

-This explains how to run an A/B test in frontend.
+# How to setup and run A/B tests

 We have a homebrewed AB testing framework running in the application.
 The data it collects is logged with both Ophan and Omniture.